solid/process/solid-cg-charter.md

 The task of the group includes drafting and incubating proposed technical specifications for further standardization and prototyping and testing implementations.

+As per W3C [structures for groups](https://www.w3.org/groups/) and [W3C Process](https://www.w3.org/Consortium/Process/), the Community Group will maintain its focus on incubating technical reports and software implementations within the [Scope](#Scope) of the charter, with the aim to transfer mature works to be further worked on under W3C Recommendation Tracks.

 ## Scope